maxime-lair/maxime-lair/docs/index.md

 ### Dedicated user creation

-We will a user named **produser** for running docker, I simply created it with useradd and added a password to it.
+We will create a user named **produser** for running docker, I simply added it with useradd and provided it with a password.

 The group docker is created by default now, so we just have to add the new user to the group